Building well here demands more than a standard approach.

 Significant Landscape Overlay

-Kew’s tree canopy and parkland character are actively protected.
+Kew's tree canopy and parkland character are actively protected.
 Properties carrying a Significant Landscape Overlay require a planning permit if the proposed building exceeds six metres above natural ground level.
-On a sloping block, this threshold arrives faster than you’d expect on a two-storey design.
-Factor this into the design brief from day one.

 Neighbourhood Residential Zone vs General Residential Zone

-Kew has a mix of both.
-The zone determines height limits, minimum garden area, and subdivision potential.
 If your block is large enough to consider a dual occupancy or two-lot subdivision, zoning is the first thing to check.
-Pascon assesses this at the initial site meeting so you’re working from facts, not assumptions.
+Pascon assesses this at the initial site meeting so you're working from facts, not assumptions.

 Protected Trees

 Boroondara takes its tree canopy seriously.
-If your site has significant or canopy trees common on large Kew blocks you may need a permit to prune or work near them, and tree removal often requires council approval.
-Getting arborist reports done during the planning phase, not after, prevents redesigns later.
+Significant or canopy trees, common on large Kew blocks, may require a permit to prune or work near, and removal often requires council approval.

 Why Kew Homeowners Choose Pascon

-Kew buyers are not making an impulsive decision when they choose a builder.
-They’ve done the research, looked at portfolios, read reviews, and had conversations with more than one builder before they call.
-That’s a process we respect, because it leads to clients who have chosen us for the right reasons.
+Kew buyers don’t choose a builder impulsively.
+They’ve done the research, reviewed portfolios, read reviews, and spoken with more than one builder before they call.

 He understands Boroondara’s planning environment from working through it on real projects, not from reading the planning scheme.
-The distinction matters when heritage applications, landscape overlays, and council negotiations are part of the job.
+That distinction matters when heritage applications, landscape overlays, and council negotiations are part of the job.

 We run a small number of projects at once.
-The site manager on your Kew build is not also managing eight other sites in the western suburbs.
-You get consistent attention, clear communication, and a contractor who actually knows your project when you call.
+The site manager on your Kew build isn’t also managing eight other sites across the western suburbs.

-What clients say, consistently: the cost didn’t move after we signed.
+What clients say, consistently: the cost didn’t move after signing.
 The communication was real.
-The finished home matches what we agreed.
-Those are the things that most often go wrong with other builders.
-They’re the things our Google reviews come back to.
+The finished home matched what was agreed.

 What We build